makersacademy/bowling-challenge/README.md

 - The user can start over with 'New Game' and score is reset:
 ![NewGame](https://i.imgur.com/YEOqlYW.png)

 ## Tests
 - Capybara feature tests can be run in the terminal with rspec.
 - Open SpecRunner.html to run Jasmine tests on Javascript code.

-## Goal:
-- Create a Bowling class capable of counting and summing the scores of a single player's bowling game.
-- Focus on high quality code, with a focus on:
-    - Diagramming & TDD
-    - Testing behaviour rather than state
-    - Frequent commits
-    - Single Responsibility Principle and encapsulation
-    - Clear and readable code

 ## Planning